ConnorMarcus/SYSC3303Project/README.md

 2. Once the project is loaded in Eclipse, it can be run by running the following files in this order: Scheduler.java, Elevator.java, and floor.java in the "src" directory under the "com.sysc3303.project" package (each file contains a main method).

+- It can be run in that order on either 1 or 3 computers.
+If running on 3 different computers the IP addresses of the computers running Scheduler.java and Floor.java must be set.
+To get the IP address of the computer run the following commands:

+  - **Windows:** get the Ipv4 address
+    ```
+    ipconfig /all
+    ```
+  - **Mac:**
+    ```
+    curl ifconfig.me
+    ```

 3. Once the project has been run, you should see output in the console corresponding to the events sent and received by the Elevator, Scheduler, and Floor subsystems.

-***NOTE:*** if the program is run on three different computers the IP addresses of the computers running Scheduler.java and Floor.java must be set.
-To get the IP address of the computer run: (Windows) ipconfig /all (get the Ipv4 address) or
-(Mac) ifconfig -l (get inet address)

 ### Run the JUnit test cases for the project: